christopher5106/christopher5106.github.io/_posts/2016-01-19-computation-power-as-you-need-with-EMR-auto-termination-cluster-example-random-forest-python.markdown

 {% endhighlight %}

+Before going further, test that the script works well locally on a small sample of data :

+    spark-submit --master local[4] compute_rf.py sample.csv

 A a third step, **upload to AWS S3** the CSV data file and the python script file *compute_rf.py*, so that the cluster will be able to access them.